Hello friends! I’m frequently asked how it is our family affords to travel like we do.

 Use Your Points for Flights

 Chase Ultimate Rewards can also be used to book flights.
-100,000 points can book some pretty nice flights!
 If you use the option to transfer to a travel partner, you’ve got a wide range of airlines to choose from.

 We have booked many flights using our Southwest Airlines points, especially since Rodney and I both have the Companion Pass.
 Occasionally, we need to top off our Southwest Points and being able to transfer our Chase points over to our Southwest account is so easy.

-We’ve used points to pay for all of our flights to Mexico, to Hawaii, to Las Vegas, Texas and more.
+We’ve used points to pay for all of our flights to Mexico, to Hawaii, to Las Vegas, Texas, New England, and more.
 I should add it up someday.
-We’ve literally saved $1000’s by using credit card points to book flights.
+We’ve literally saved $1000’s by using credit card points to book flights!

 Other Ways to Redeem Points

-You can also redeem your points for other things like car rentals, vacation excursions and even paying for things on Amazon.
-You don’t get as much bang for your buck that way though, so I’m not even going to cover them.
+You can also redeem your points for car rentals, vacation excursions, and even Amazon purchases.
+However, you don’t get as much bang for your buck that way, so I’m not even going to cover them.
 Just know that Chase Ultimate Rewards are really quite versatile.

 Many people are in the position of being able to afford a vacation once they actually get there, but the hotel and flights put it out of their budget.